xfr3386/aoc_clojure/aoc-2020/README.md

-# aoc-2020
+# Advent Of Code

-Learning Clojure by doing Advent of Code 2020
+This repository contaisn some Advent of Code implementations using the Clojure language.
+The 2020 project contains my first attempts at writing anything in the Clojure language.

 ### Bugs